 as in the usual case of space-time.

 The moving observer synchronized its clock with the observer at rest in the origin, and moves in the direction $v$ with velocity $\|v\|_E$.
-We assume that the moving observer also sees the experiment thus its time-axis corresponding to the vector $v$ meats the world-line of the light in two points $A'$ and $B'$ positioning on the respective curves $AC$ and $CB$.
-This implies that the respective space-like components of the world-line of the light and the world-line of the axis are parallels to each other in every minutes.
-By formula we have:
+We assume that the moving observer also sees the experiment, thus its time-axis corresponding to the vector $v$ meets the world-line of the light at two points $A'$ and $B'$ positioned on the respective curves $AC$ and $CB$.
+This implies that the respective space-like components of the world-line of the light and the world-line of the axis are parallel to each other in every minute.
+Hence we have:

-From this we get the equality
+From this, we get the equality

 This implies that

 and thus

 The proper time $(\tau_{A'})_0$ is